QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 **Port(s)** 🐲: 88 <small>(TCP)</small>

-When a user logs in, their password is hashed and sent to Kerberos server along with the timestamp for verification.
-Upon successful login, the server generates a **ticket-granting ticket (TGT)** 🎫.

-When the user wants to access a network resource, such as a shared folder or a database, the computer requests a ticket from the Key Distribution Center (KDC) using the TGT.
-If the request is accepted, the KDC will give them a **Ticket Granting Service (TGS)** 🎟️ that they can use solely for the requested service.
+The user send a **AES-REQ** with some data and a timestamp encrypted with their NT Hash and their username.
+The DC decrypts the value, check the timestamp, and reply with a **AES-REQ**.
+It contains a **ticket-granting ticket (TGT)** 🎫 that proves they are authenticated AND a copy of the **session key** 🔑 encrypted with the user hash.

+The TGT is encrypted with the hash of the `krgtgt` account <small>(1/DC)</small>.

+To access a service, we send a **TGS-REQ** with some data, the TGT, and an authenticator encrypted with the session key.
+The DC will read the session key from the TGT, and try to decrypt the authenticator with it.
+If it succeeded, the DC send a **TGS-REP** with a **Ticket Granting Service (TGS)** 🎟️ AND a new session key.

+The DC uses the SPN in the TGS-REQ to find the service we want.
+It uses the service hash to encrypt the TGS.

+We can now present the TGS to the corresponding service for them to determine if we can access it or not.

 ```ps
 PS> klist # list current tickets available